antariandel/kyanit/README.md

         await runner.sleep(1)

-@kyanit_controls()
+@controls()
 def main():
     runner.create_taks('my_task_name', my_task)

-@kyanit_controls()
+@controls()
 def cleanup(exception):
     pass
 ```

 The above code will immediately start `my_task`.
-Note the `await` statement, which will return in
+Note the `await` statement, which will give CPU
-the background and give CPU time for other coroutines to run.
-In this case, the uasyncio scheduler
+time for other coroutines to run.
+In this case, the uasyncio scheduler will return to `my_task`
-will return to `my_task` after 1 second.
-You must have an `await` statement inside your coroutines
+after 1 second.
+You must have an `await` statement inside your coroutines to yield CPU time to other
-to yield CPU time to other tasks.
-You may also `await` other coroutines that you defined, but at
+tasks.
+You may also `await` other coroutines that you defined.
-some point in the call chain, one of them will have to await a sleep (or sleep_ms).

 **You may await a sleep time of 0**, which basically means "return to this function as soon as
 possible."
 The scheduler will give time to other tasks that are not awaiting a sleep, and will
-return to the function as soon as those tasks arrive to an await statement.
-All of this is done in
+return to the function as soon as those tasks arrive to an `await` statement.
-the background, but it's a good thing to understand the basics.

-HINT: Everything from uasyncio is available in `runner` (because it has `from uasyncio import *`).
+HINT: Everything from uasyncio is available in `runner` (it has `from uasyncio import *`).

 ### About `runner.create_task()`

 Always create tasks with `runner.create_task()` and not `uasyncio.get_event_loop().create_task()`,
 because Kyanit can not catch errors in tasks created on the event loop directly.
 Uncaught errors
-on the event loop will stop Kyanit and all of its internal tasks, rendering it unresponsive.
+will cause the coroutine that's raising them to stop silently, which may result in unexpected
+behavior.

-On the other hand, errors in tasks on runner will be handled, and stopped in a controlled fashion in
+On the other hand, errors in tasks created on runner will be handled.
+In case of errors, tasks will
-case of errors (and also when stopped by command).
+be stopped in a controlled fashion.

+The same applies when running is stopped with `kyanit.runner.stop()` or by ex.
+Kyanit CTL, using
+`-stop`.
+Kyanit will stop all tasks created on runner, but it will not stop tasks directly created
+on the event loop.

 Stop tasks from running with `runner.destroy_task('task_name')`.

 ### The things to keep in mind:
 * If you want a long-running loop, implement it in an `async` function
-* Never use `time.sleep()`, use `await runner.sleep()` instead
+* Never use `time.sleep()` for long delays, use `await runner.sleep()` instead
+* If timing is critical (ex. for bit-banging), you may use `time.sleep()`, but keep in mind that
+this prevents other coroutines to run in the meantime, so keep it short.
 * Always create tasks with `runner.create_task()`

-An in-depth guide on coroutines and uasyncio can be found here:
+More on coroutines in MicroPython:
 https://github.com/peterhinch/micropython-async/blob/master/TUTORIAL.md

+NOTE: `micropython/extmod/uasyncio` (the one available in Kyanit) is a different implementation,
+than what the above tutorial is based on, but it's still a good place to start.
+See source
+`uasyncio` code at https://github.com/micropython/micropython/tree/master/extmod/uasyncio to find

+out differences.

 ## Flashing a Released version of Kyanit